Zettt/km-markdown-library/README.md

 http://youtu.be/IzZefvu7nTI

+# Download (for the non tech-savvy) #

+You can either download this entire repository clicking ZIP above, or the entire archive at a given version number by Tags on the right.
+A pure download version containing no Git files is [also available](https://www.box.com/s/0j21c071kh0bqrpco2x8 "km-markdown-library-v1.3.zip").

 # Formatting #

 Use the macro "Make Bold" and "Make Italic" to format text.
 Text will be wrapped in single-\* or double-\*.